bentomhall/nih-system/homebrewery/classes/5e-misc.md

 **Check Total**  | **Result**
 |:--------|:----|
-< 10 | You find a portal to a plane of the GM's choosing.
+&lt; 10 | You find a portal to a plane of the GM's choosing.
 The location on that plane that it leads to is dangerous.
 10-14 | You find a portal to a plane of the GM's choosing.
 The location on that plane that it leads to is not inherently dangerous.
 15-19 | You find a portal to a plane of your choosing.
 The location on that plane that it leads to is chosen by the GM, but is not inherently dangerous.
 20+ | You find a portal to a plane of your choosing.
 You can choose the approximate location that it leads to.